print("Hello from Python!")Hello from Python!

 my_list = [1, 2, 3, "Hello"]

-my_list[0] # Access the first element
+my_list[0] # Access the first element1

-my_list[1] # Access the second element
+my_list[1] # Access the second element2

 In R, you can access list elements using indices as well.
 For example: